mflannery/gluster-test-drive-3.3/docs/gluster-module-5.md

 ## CONFIGURE SNAPSHOT BEHAVIOUR

 Since snapshots can easily fill up the available space on the gluster nodes, there are a few tunable parameters to prevent that from happening:

-- snap-max-hard-limit: Once the snapshot count reaches this limit, no further snapshots can be created.
+- **snap-max-hard-limit**: Once the snapshot count reaches this limit, no further snapshots can be created.
 The range is from 1 up to 256.
-- snap-max-soft-limit: This parameter is a percentage value and defaults to 90%.
+- **snap-max-soft-limit**: This parameter is a percentage value and defaults to 90%.
 It works together with the auto-delete feature.
 So once this soft-limit is reached, the system wil delete the oldest snapshot.
 If auto-delete is disabled, it will display a warning.
-- auto-delete: If enabled, this option will work with snap-max-soft-limit as described above. **Note:** This is a global option and can not be set on a per-volume basis.
+- **auto-delete**: If enabled, this option will work with snap-max-soft-limit as described above. **Note:** This is a global option and can not be set on a per-volume basis.

 Display the configuration values:
 ```bash